-The secret to getting the most gains from weird workout schedules could simply be in your mindset
+The secret to getting the most gains from the sometimes weird workout schedules of gyms could simply be in your mindset

 I did it.
 I finally bit into it.